 Housing and Real Estate Group: Our Housing and Real Estate Peer Group meets approximately six times per year, to supplement formal training opportunities and provide a support network of practitioners to share information, engage in problem solving, build knowledge and skills, and offer peer support.
 The peer group also offers a regular and structured vehicle for meeting with potential partners and funders who are interested in connecting with CDCs.
-During the spring and summer of 2020, as CDCs adapted to the economic realities of the COVID-19 pandemic, MACDC held a series of meetings with the quasi-public housing lenders and DHCD to discuss strategies and resources for assisting tenants facing lost jobs and income, rental portfolios impacted by lower rent receipts, and housing development projects facing delays and increased costs.
 Going forward, MACDC can draw upon strong relationships with State officials and experienced development consultants to provide a platform to address challenges that present themselves and seize opportunities that arise.
-MACDC also maintains a Housing List Serv, where practitioners can share information directly with other practitioners.
+For more information, reach out to Don Bianchi, MACDC’s Director of Housing, at firstname.lastname@example.org.

-Western Mass Community Development Collaborative (WMCDC): Through the Western MA Community Development Collaborative (WMCDC), MACDC Member organizations in Berkshire, Franklin, Hampshire, Hampden, and Western Worcester County are working together to build partnerships among and between community-based organizations; expand funding to support community-based development from both existing and new sources; and build capacity of CDCs and other community-based organizations through peer-to-peer support, technical assistance, and training.
-MACDC convenes periodic meetings of the Collaborative, whose members face challenges in implementing programs and projects to serve communities without the economies of scale prevalent in Eastern Massachusetts.
+Western MA Members Peer Group: Through the Western MA Members Peer Group, MACDC Member organizations in Berkshire, Franklin, Hampshire, Hampden, and Western Worcester County are working together to build partnerships among and between community-based organizations; expand funding to support community-based development from both existing and new sources; and build capacity of CDCs and other community-based organizations through peer-to-peer support, technical assistance, and training.
+MACDC convenes periodic meetings of the peer group, whose members face challenges in implementing programs and projects to serve communities without the economies of scale prevalent in Eastern Massachusetts.
 For more information, reach out to Don Bianchi, MACDC’s Director of Housing, at firstname.lastname@example.org.